We can provide lenses for a wide range of prescriptions including scripts with astigmatism.

 If the prescription provided from an external optometrist is incorrect or if the prescription is no longer valid, purchasers agree that Oscar Wylee is not responsible for the cost of remake.

 You sure can.
-Simply email us a copy at email@example.com, or fax it to us at (02) 8355 4640.
+Simply email us a copy at firstname.lastname@example.org.
 When you send us your prescription, please include your name, email address and order number.
 If you have any questions, feel free to call us at (02) 8355 4646.

 All this means is that you don’t have astigmatism.
 If you don’t have a “CYL” or “AXIS” value, your optician will either leave the column blank, or write “SPH” or “DS” to clarify you only have a Sphere measurement for this eye.
 If this is the case, simply leave the "CYL" and "AXIS" fields empty during the checkout process.